fayimora/basic-scala-project.g8/src/main/g8/README.rst

  14/03/02 11:51:02 INFO SparkContext: Successfully stopped SparkContext 14/03/02 11:51:02 INFO RemoteActorRefProvider$RemotingTerminator: Remote daemon shut down; proceeding with flushing remote transports.

-How to run SparkPi in the Spark standalone cluster
+How to run SparkPi on the Spark standalone cluster
 ==================================================
 You can run SparkPi on the Spark standalone cluster with spark-class command.